lambda-feedback/chatGPT/app/docs/user.md

 ## Usage examples
 Each example below demonstrates the potential usage of `main_prompt` and `feedback_prompt` for different questions.

-### Risk assessment
+### Simple descriptive observation
 **Main Prompt**:
-> In this question, the student must enter a risk and a short description of what harm it can cause.
+> In this question, the student is asked to make a comment about the behaviour of a partial sum.
+The correct answer is 'fast convergence'.
+Accept any paraphrasing/equivalent answers.
+To be correct, they must mention both aspects (fast and convergence).

 **Feedback Prompt**:
 > *(Empty)*